Grease Trap Solutions ❓ – Why Is My Grease Trap Full After Service?

 Waster is a business focused on helping small and medium Australian companies with their waste and recycling services.

-Traditionally, small businesses were faced by higher costs and more negative terms and conditions such as automatic rollover clauses (evergreen clauses) and annual, twice annual or even three times per annum prices rises.
+Traditionally, small businesses were faced by higher costs and more negative terms and conditions such as automatic rollover clauses (evergreen clauses) and annual, twice-annual or even three times per annum prices rise.

-When you work with Waster – all your services from cleaning trap grease interceptors to general waste bins or sanitary services are based on flexible 30 day agreements.
+When you work with Waster, all your services (e.g., cleaning trap grease interceptors, general waste bins, or sanitary bin solutions) are based on flexible 30-day agreements.